OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-16.md

 ## Acts 16:2

-The brothers and sisters in Lystra and Iconium spoke well of him.
+The believers in Lystra and Iconium spoke highly of him.

 ## Acts 16:3